salesforce/ctrl-sum/README.md

 > ```

 ### Option 4.
 Web UI Demo
 User @AK391 created a simple Web UI Demo ([here](https://gradio.app/g/AK391/ctrl-sum)) which allows to directly input source/keywords/prompts and generate in your browser.
+We also host a Web UI Demo ([here](https://share.streamlit.io/jxhe/ctrlsum-demo/ctrlsum_demo.py)) to navigate most of CTRLsum outputs generated in the experiments of the paper.

 ## Train CTRLsum